 While dominating the Sun Belt statistical categories, the Red Wolves finished the season ranked top 25 in the nation in total offense (24th), total defense (24th), passing offense (16th), rushing defense (13th), pass efficiency defense (21st), scoring defense (25th), tackles for loss (eighth) and sacks (15th).
 They were also one of only two teams in the NCAA to lead their conference in both total offense and defense.

 Freeze’s high-octane offense saw Aplin shatter the school record for career pass completions.
-He established new single-season standards for total offense and passing yards per game while ranking No. 10 in the nation in total offense.
+He established new single-season standards for total offense and passing while ranking No. 10 in the nation in total offense.
 Wide receiver Dwayne Frampton broke the Red Wolves’ single-season record for receptions and ranked 13th nationally.

 The Freeze defense also impressed in 2011 led by Joiner, who tied for third in the NCAA in sacks and 10th in TFLs.
 Senior DB Darryl Feemster registered six interceptions and tied for 14th in the nation in that category.